-Ho Chi Minh Trail Laos – Vietnam Motorbike Tour 12D 12N
+Ho Chi Minh Trail Laos – Vietnam Motorbike Tour 13D 12N

-Ho Chi Minh Trail Laos – Vietnam cross Border Motorbike Tour ride from Hanoi and cross the border to the Plain of Jars and meet the war era trail end back in Vietnam on the beach
+Ho Chi Minh Trail Laos – Vietnam cross Border Motorbike Tour ride from Hanoi – Hoi An and cross the border to the Plain of Jars and meet the war era trail end back in Vietnam in Hanoi

 Ride Overview